AJMalcolm/Raindrops-Project/README.md

 ## Development Journal

 Development has gone smoothly up to the 4th stage with only a few blips due to tiredness.
 Seems to be coming together nicely now!

+A few changes were made during the implementation of the 5th stage, altering some assumptions about the functionality of the program based upon the examples given above.
+The new assumptions were that negative numbers are likely outside of the normal inputs (these examples all begin with the minimum value of 1), and that non-integer inputs would be invalid (doubles etc.).
+To this end, negative inputs return themselves and double-type inputs return a warning message regarding an invalid input.

+With the development of this project coming to its end, I thought it would be interested to add a pseudo GUI to the application which can be run within an IDE's terminal.
+This GUI is entirely text-based and prompts the user for inputs.
+This version of the applicaation runs cyclically until the user terminates it with the correct response.